Machine Learning Model Optimization for Intelligent Edge

 [ Cross Post from Authors Blog ]

-Intelligent Edge is a continually expanding set of connected systems and that gather and analyze data — close to the end users, the data, or both.
+Intelligent Edge is a continually expanding set of connected systems and devices that gather and analyze data — close to the end users, the data, or both.
 Users get real-time insights and experiences, delivered by highly responsive and contextually aware apps.
 Unarguably, the Intelligent Edge provides analytics capabilities that were formerly confined to on-premises or cloud data centers.

 The term “Intelligent Edge” or “Intelligence at the Edge” is used in many ways, but perhaps the best way to think of it is as a place where the action is.
-It’s a floor, a building, a campus, a city, your house, a crop field, a wind farm, a power plant, an oil rig, a sports arena, a battlefield, in your car, in the sky, or under the sea.
+It’s a manufacturing floor, a building, a campus, a city, your house, a crop field, a wind farm, a plant, an oil rig, a sports arena, a battlefield, in your car, in the sky, or under the sea.
 It’s everywhere everything is, and it’s where the “things” are in the Internet of Things ().

 Why being close to user matters?